-Goal Four: Enhance the quality of life for residents of housing assisted by the Housing Authority.
+Goal Four: Enhance the quality of life for residents of housing assisted by HAGC.

 1. Maintain a system for regular communication between Commissioners, residents, and staff.
-HAGC shall continue to comply with all requirements of the Open Public Meeting requirements, respond timely to communications from residents and facilitate the Resident Advisory Board meetings.
+HAGC shall continue to comply with all requirements of the Open Public Meetings Act requirements, respond timely to communications from residents and facilitate the Resident Advisory Board meetings.

 Progress: Open and regular communication exists between Commissioners, residents and staff facilitated by the Resident Relations Committee, Resident Advisory Board, resident meetings, and the Resident Relations Coordinator.
-HAGC has provided several written notices and monthly newsletters to connect residents with resources, support services and various activities facilitated by HAGC, as well as ask for suggestions for activities the residents would be interested in participating in.
-HAGC has maintained and updated HAGC's website with Board of Commissioner meeting agenda, minutes, and resolutions; current policies governing the administration of the Programs and providing an opportunity to apply for program assistance online.
+HAGC has provided several written notices and monthly newsletters to connect residents with resources, supportive services and various activities facilitated by HAGC, as well as ask for suggestions for activities in which the residents would be interested in participating.
+HAGC has maintained and updated HAGC's website with Board of Commissioner meeting agendas, minutes, and resolutions; current policies governing the administration of HAGC's housing programs and providing an opportunity to apply for program assistance online.
 HAGC has timely addressed resident questions and/or complaints submitted to HAGC staff and management.

-2. Maintain a cooperative relationship with an organization in the County providing self-sufficiency services to Housing Authority assisted families.
-HAGC shall evaluate and maintain partnership with third party agencies which offer benefits to residents.
+2. Maintain a cooperative relationship with an organization in the County providing selfsufficiency services to HAGC assisted families.
+HAGC shall evaluate and maintain partnership with third party agencies which offer services to residents.

 Progress: HAGC maintains cooperative relationships with third party agencies in the community through the use of Targeted Vouchers including, homeless families with referrals from VOA shelter, Services Empowering Rights of Victims (SERV), Center for Family Services Mother/Child Residential Program and New Point Behavioral Health (NPBH), Displaced by Community Redevelopment and Veterans.
 Presently the targeted vouchers are underutilized.
 As HAGC receives new referrals, applicants are placed on shortened targeted waitlists, from where applicants are contacted to begin the process of eligibility determinations on an ongoing basis, and as funding allows.
 HAGC entered into Letters of Intent with Gloucester County Department of Social Services, Division of Human & Disability Services and the Arc of Gloucester County to lease the vouchers and fulfill the needs of the Mainstream Voucher participants in program participation and long-term success which has proven to be highly successful.
-HAGC also administers the Family Self-Sufficiency (FSS) Program to promote the development of local strategies to coordinate public and private resources that help housing choice voucher program participants, public housing tenants, and tenants in the Section 8 Project-Based Rental Assistance (PBRA) program obtain employment that will enable participating families to achieve economic independence and reduce dependence on welfare assistance and rental subsidies.
+HAGC also administers the Family Self-Sufficiency (FSS) Program to promote the development of local strategies to coordinate public and private resources that help HCV Program participants, Public Housing tenants, and tenants in the Section 8 Project-Based Rental Assistance (PBRA) Program obtain employment that will enable participating families to achieve economic independence and reduce dependence on welfare assistance and rental subsidies.

-3. Promote independence and aging in place for elderly and disabled Public Housing residents through the operation of the Resident Opportunity for Self-Sufficiency Program, Congregate Program, and relationships with third-party service providers.
+3. Promote independence and aging in place for elderly and disabled Public Housing residents through the operation of the Resident Opportunity for Self-Sufficiency (ROSS) Program, Congregate Program, and relationships with third-party service providers.

-Progress: HAGC operates a Resident Opportunities and Self-Sufficiency (ROSS) program which focuses on the goal of providing supportive services to enable disabled and elderly residents to remain living independent and age in place rather than require institutionalized placement.
-The ROSS program provided case management services to promote financial literacy, food and nutrition services, referral of health care services, mental health services and wellness programs.
-The ROSS program also has the objective of promoting job training and mentoring programs for disabled and elderly persons through employment and career counseling and economic self-sufficiency training.
-The successful operation of the ROSS program depends largely on partnering with community-based organizations.
+Progress: HAGC operates a Resident Opportunities and Self-Sufficiency (ROSS) program which focuses on the goal of providing supportive services to enable disabled and elderly residents to remain living independently and age in place rather than require institutionalized placement.
+The ROSS Program provided case management services to promote financial literacy, food and nutrition services, referral of health care services, mental health services and wellness programs.
+The ROSS Program also has the objective of promoting job training and mentoring programs for disabled and elderly persons through employment and career counseling and economic self-sufficiency training.
+The successful operation of the ROSS Program depends largely on partnering with community-based organizations.